L. D. Ottinger: Busch Series

 In 1987, Ottinger fell to ninth in points.
 This was largely because of nine DNFs.
 Also, Ottinger could only muster six top-fives and ten top-tens.
 Despite that, Ottinger finished second four times.

-In 1988, Ottinger improved a little, but still finished 9th in the standings.
+In 1988, Ottinger improved a little, but still finished ninth in the standings.
 He stayed in the No. 2, but had a new sponsor in Detroit Gasket.
 Once again, he did not win any races, but did earn his final Busch Series pole at Myrtle Beach.
 His best finish of the season was second at Martinsville and Louisville Speedway.
-He had five top-fives and eleven top-10s.
+He had five top-fives and eleven top-tens.

 Most important for Ottinger, he was able to return to victory lane in 1989, by virtue of winning the season finale at Martinsville.
 He had seven top-fives and sixteen top-tens, including a second at Bristol.
 This improvement made a drastic rise in the standings for Ottinger, as he went to fourth in the final standings.

 Ottinger won his final race at Bristol in 1990, in which it was marked by the violent crash of Michael Waltrip.
 However, the rest of his performance fell.
 He only managed five top-fives and seven top-tens.
 Ottinger fell to eighth in the standings.
 Ottinger closed out his career with a nineteenth place finish at Daytona, in 1991.

 Ottinger made a return to the track in 2009 to compete in a legends race at Bristol Motor Speedway.
 Ottinger finished third in a field of twelve competitors which included Rusty Wallace, Terry Labonte, Harry Gant, and race winner Sterling Marlin.